tcruiser60/Heatmiser_HW/README.md

 Yaml configuration is as follows -
 Add to configuration.yaml

-"water_heater:
+"
+water_heater:
 - platform: heatmiser_hw
   host: xxx.xxx.xxx.xxx # IP address of PRTHW
   port: 8068 # default port
   pin: 1234  # default pin change as required
-  friendly_name: 'HotWater' # change as required"
+  friendly_name: 'HotWater' # change as required
+"

 Note - PRT-HW only have on/off for water heating no temperature control, they also